uk0527/MDC_MENU/README.md

-McD Menu – Tableau Dashboard
+McD Menu – Interactive Tableau Dashboard

-This project is an interactive Tableau dashboard that visualizes McDonald’s menu nutrition data and helps explore insights across multiple categories.
+This project is an interactive Tableau dashboard exploring McDonald’s menu nutrition data.
+It delivers insights across multiple categories and highlights high-calorie and high-nutrient items.

  Dashboard Highlights

 This dashboard contains visualizations for: